 - 3. Must be enrolled in Poultry Project to exhibit. - 4.
 Check-in will be from 11:00 a.m. to 12:00 noon on Tuesday. - 5.
 No bird can be cooped without checking in with the superintendent and the entry cards are matched with each bird. - 6.
 Exhibitor may exhibit no more than 3 classes of birds and only 1 entry per class.
 Exhibitor needs to provide their own cages for turkeys and geese.
 Fair cages are too small. - 7.
 Poultry must be banded with a numbered band to insure proper identification. - 8.
 Poultry shown must be tested and shown free of pullorum-typhoid diseases.
 Testing may be done 90 days prior to time of entry but after 90 days the bird needs to be retested.
-Proof of test results are due at entry time. - 9.
+Proof of test results are due at entry time.
+Routine surveillance testing will be performed for each county fair a minimum of once every 5 years. - 9.
 Entries must be inspected for mites and lice before being placed in cages.
 If a bird is brought to the fair with lice, etc. it needs to be treated at that time or taken home.
 It should not be placed in cages until it is treated. - 10.
 Exhibitor is expected to feed and water their own birds (Exhibitor is expected to provide adequate water dish for each pen). - 11.
 All standard breeds will be shown by breed. - 12.
 Please specify class, breed (Rhode Island Red, Belgium Quail, Plymouth Barred Rock, etc.), etc., age (young or old) and sex on entry card. - 13.
 Poultry will be grouped by the APA Class. - 14.
 Poultry will be judged according to the APA Standard. - 15.
 Water Fowl do not qualify for State Fair. - 16.
 Blue Ribbon winners will be eligible for the State Fair.